Search by Keyword

 The true stereo mix that was used on the released recording was done on August 14th, 1969 in the control room of EMI Studio Two, this session beginning at 2:30 pm.
 The engineering team of George Martin, Geoff Emerick, Phil McDonald and Alan Parsons made 13 attempts at creating this stereo mix, the final one, called 'take 32,' being deemed the best.
 Stereo mixes of other “Abbey Road” tracks were made on this day, as well as a John Lennon interview with radio personality Kenny Everett, after which the editing of the newly created stereo mixes of “Sun King / Mean Mr. Mustard / Polythene Pam / She Came In Through The Bathroom Window” were joined together seamlessly as heard on the finished album.
 By 2:30 am the following morning, this session was complete, which brought “Polythene Pam” to its finished state as heard on the released “Abbey Road.”

 Sometime in 1996, George Martin and Geoff Emerick were given the original demo of “Polythene Pam” as recorded at George Harrison's 'Kinfauns' home on May 28th, 1968.
 From this, they created a clear mix for inclusion on the compilation album “Anthology 3,” which allows die-hard Beatles fans to examine the song's evolution from original conception to completed state.
+This demo was also included on various 50th Anniversary editions of the "White Album," this new stereo mix being created by George Martin's son Giles Martin, along with engineer Sam Okell, sometime in 2018.

 Song Structure and Style